Winter Song (Lindisfarne song): Personnel

+Sam Fender version

+English musician Sam Fender recorded a version of the song as a fundraiser for The Big Issue.
+It was released as a digital download in November 2020 by Polydor Records.

 Background

 "I wanted to do a Christmas song, and wanted it to be close to my home and my heart.
 For me, the words are more relevant this year than ever.
 Christmas won't be the same for a lot of people this year, and that's why I picked Winter Song.
 Alan Hull truly was one of the most fantastic and underrated writers of his time.
 Geordie legend.
 I hope I've done it justice, I'm really proud of it."